LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. method:: encrypt_md5(data::bytes)::string
 .. method:: encrypt_md5(data::any)::string

-   Encrypts a string using the one-way MD5 hash algorithm.
-Accepts one parameter, the data to be encrypted.
+   Hashes a string using the one-way MD5 hash algorithm.
+Accepts one parameter, the data to be hashed.
 Returns a fixed-size hash value in hexadecimal as a string.

 .. method:: encrypt_hmac(\
       -password, \